Isan Díaz

-Isan Xavier Díaz (born May 27, 1996) is a Puerto Rican professional baseball second baseman for the San Francisco Giants of Major League Baseball (MLB).
-The Arizona Diamondbacks selected Díaz in the second round of the 2014 Major League Baseball draft.
-He was the 2015 Pioneer League MVP.
-He made his MLB debut in 2019.
+Isan Xavier Díaz (born May 27, 1996) is a Puerto Rican professional baseball second baseman who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Miami Marlins, San Francisco Giants, and Detroit Tigers.

+The Arizona Diamondbacks selected Díaz in the second round of the 2014 MLB draft.
+He made his MLB debut with the Marlins in 2019 and played for them until 2021.

 Early life

-Díaz is originally from Puerto Rico, but his family moved to Springfield, Massachusetts when he was four years old.
+Díaz is originally from Puerto Rico, but his family moved to Springfield, Massachusetts, when he was four years old.
 His father, Raul, played college baseball and instructed Isan as a child.

 Díaz attended Springfield Central High School in Springfield.
 He committed to attend Vanderbilt University to play college baseball for the Vanderbilt Commodores.

 Professional career

 Arizona Diamondbacks

 The Arizona Diamondbacks selected Díaz in the second round, with the 70th overall selection, of the 2014 Major League Baseball draft.
 Díaz signed with the Diamondbacks for a signing bonus of $750,000, rather than enroll at Vanderbilt.
-They assigned him to the Arizona League Diamondbacks in the Rookie-level Arizona League, where he posted a .187 average with three home runs and 21 RBIs in 49 games.
+They assigned him to the Arizona League Diamondbacks in the Rookie-level Arizona League, where he posted a .187 average with three home runs and 21 RBI in 49 games.